 Pretty good during three seasons of the year.
 Curb cuts, not excessively hilly, and underground PATH system downtown.

-Some hotels offer roll-in showers, but do your research.
+Some hotels offer roll-in showers but do your research.
 As many major attractions and venues are downtown I recommend staying in the heart of the city.
-Most of my remarks are focused on the downtown core in what is a big city.
+Most of my remarks are focused on the downtown core of what is a big city.